 A fond traveler, Ari’s musical endeavors have brought him to Austria, Belgium, Canada, the Czech Republic, England, France, Germany, Japan, Mexico, Poland, Portugal, Switzerland, the U.A.E., and throughout the US.
 He hopes to see more of the world through music in the near future!

 Since September 2020, he is an Artist in Residence in the cello section of the Queen Elisabeth Music Chapel, under the tutelage of Gary Hoffman.

-Scholarship by the Belgian American Educational Foundation
+Ari benefits from a scholarship granted by the Belgian American Educational Foundation